Becoming the Archetype: History

 On June 24, 2022, the band announced their return from their hiatus and announced their new album, Children of the Great Extinction, which was released on August 26 through Solid State.
 The album is the first to feature Wisdom and Duckett alongside Hecox since Celestial Completion.
 The album also features guitar cameos by former band members Alex Kenis and Daniel Gailey (currently of Fit for a King), as well as guest vocals by Ryan Clark of Demon Hunter.

+The band performed at the 2023 Furnace Fest along with Norma Jean, Anberlin, Project 86, Throwdown and Hatebreed.
+The festival was their first major live show in over a decade.

+In July 2025, the band published a photo of their recording studio, implying that they are in the process of making their next record.

 Etymology and Christianity

 The members are professed Christians, and the band takes its name from Genesis 1:26: "God said, 'Let us make man in our image.'"
-Since Jesus Christ was purportedly the only person to ever be sinless, He was the archetype of humanity; the band's name reflects this belief.
+Since Jesus Christ was the only person to ever be sinless, He was the archetype of humanity; the band's name reflects this belief.
 In a 2008 interview with The Full Armor of God Broadcast, Jason Wisdom summed up the band's philosophy, stating "If we are not making a difference for the Lord, then we are just out there making noise!"